 Don't Forget the Fittings

 IMC conduit comes in a variety of sizes to fill your conduit needs.
 Remember to include the accessories that you may need to complete the project.
-Threaded couplings, locknuts, whether regular or self-sealing and bushings, are all on this list.
+This may include threaded 45- and 90-degree fittings, couplings, locknuts, and bushings (regular or self-sealing type).